pivotal/docs-platform-automation/docs/pipelines/resources.md

 ### Platform Automation Resources

-`platform-automation-pivnet` is downloaded directly from Pivnet and will be used to download all other products from Pivnet.
+`platform-automation-pivnet` is downloaded directly from Tanzu Network and will be used to download all other products from Tanzu Network.

 `platform-automation-tasks` and `platform-automation-image` are S3 resources that will be stored for internet-restricted, or faster, access.